SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Construction of SPChain

-As shown in Figure \ref{fig3}, there are three types of transactions in our system, register transactions, medical transactions and label transactions.
-Transactions in SPChain are presented as triplets $(Type,Data,sig)$, where $Type$ denotes the type of transaction, $Data$ identifies the contents in different types of transactions, and $sig$ specifies the signature of the transaction sender.
+\textbf{Transaction.} As shown in Fig. \ref{fig4}, there are three types of transactions in our system, namely register transactions, medical transactions and label transactions.
+Transactions in SPChain are presented as the form of $(Type,address_{input},\\ address_{output},data,sig)$, where $Type$ denotes the type of a transaction, $address_{input}$ and $address_{output}$ represent the blockchain address of the sender and the receiver respectively, $data$ identifies the contents in different types of transactions and $sig$ specifies the signature of the transaction sender.
+In our system, register transactions are packed into keyblocks while medical transactions and label transactions are attached to the microblocks bound to the patients.
+We use $\mathcal{RE}$ to represent the encrypted ciphertext in a PRE scheme.

-{\bfseries Register transaction.} This transaction is send to the medical institution which the patient wants to be treated at the first time.
-We denote a register transaction as $T_R=(Register,H(ID||Age||\dots),sig_P)$, where $Register$ specifies a register transaction, $H(ID||Age||\dots)$ denotes the hash value of a patient's identity, age and other auxiliary information, and $sig_P$ is the signature of the patient.
-Every patient should send this transaction to register in SPChain.
+\begin{itemize} \item \textit {Register transaction.} This transaction is send to the medical institution which the patient wants to be treated at the first time.
+We denote a register transaction as $T_R=(register,H(No.||Age),sig_P)$, where $register$ specifies the transaction type, $H(No.||Age)$ denotes the hash value of a patient's medical record number, age and other auxiliary information, and $sig_P$ is the signature of the patient.
+Every patient should send this transaction to register in SPChain. \item\textit {Medical transaction.} This transaction is send by patients to upload records to the blockchain.
+We define a medical transaction $T_M=(medical,\mathcal{CH}\\({\mathcal{RE}_P}(EMRs))||r||pointer,sig_P)$, where $medical$ indicates that this is a medical transaction, $\mathcal{CH}({\mathcal{RE}_P}(EMRs))$ represents the chameleon hash value of the encrypted EMRs, $pointer$ is the pointer to the encrypted EMRs stored in the local database and $sig_P$ is the signature of the patient. \item\textit {Label transaction.} When medical errors occurs, patients send this transaction to label the wrong records.
+We define a label transaction $T_M=(label,\\H(T_M),\mathcal{CH}({\mathcal{RE}_P}(EMRs'))||r'||pointer,sig_P)$, where $label$ indicates the transaction is a label transaction, $H(T_M)$ is the transaction hash value of the medical transaction to be labeled, $\mathcal{CH}({\mathcal{RE}_P}(EMRs'))$, $r'$, $pointer$ and $sig_P$ are the same as the above definitions. \end{itemize}